Master's Programme in International Design Business Management - Master of Arts

 Studies in International Design Business Management prepare for a career in industries that use and manage design as a key component of their competitive strategy.
 This can involve large multinational corporations, as well as small start-ups operating in a variety of fields.
 These businesses typically engage design to create new products and services, often involving the latest technology and business venturing and entrepreneurship.

 IDBM graduates hold a variety of design and development positions in industry.
 They often participate in doing and managing design, product, service and business development, consulting, intra- and entrepreneurial initiatives and research.
-The initial specialist positions have in many cases evolved into more managerial.
+The initial specialist positions have in many cases evolved into more managerial and leadership ones.

-Internationalization runs through the core of the programme with students often collaborating with industry partners on real-world project assignments.
+Internationalisation runs through the core of the programme with students often collaborating with industry partners and organisations on real-world project assignments.

 IDBM has numerous international partners and collaborators, including the iSchool at the University of Tokyo, ESADE Business School in Barcelona and the College of Design and Innovation D&I at Tongji University in Shanghai.